warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/introduction-to-warden.md

 Use the top menu to navigate across the main sections of the docs and learn how to join Warden:

 - **Learn**: The basic information about the protocol
-- [Build an App](/build-an-app/introduction): Guides for OApp developers
+- [Build an App](/build-an-app/introduction): Guides for application developers
 - [Build a Keychain](/build-a-keychain/introduction): Guides for Keychain operators
 - [Operate a Node](/operate-a-node/introduction): Guides for node operators
 - [Tokens](/tokens/introduction): A detailed of Warden tokens – WARD and WARP